 The MCA organizes Donald Sultan and A Quiet Revolution: British Sculpture since 1965 and hosts David Salle and The Spiritual in Art: Abstract Painting 1890–1985.
 The museum is awarded a $450,000 National Endowment for the Arts challenge grant.
 Governor Thompson’s task force recommends demolition of the Armory and development of the site as a park with a museum and sculpture garden.
 The MCA submits a proposal to the governor.

 Christian Boltanski: Lessons of Darkness and Gerhard Richter: Paintings are organized by the MCA and tour internationally.
 Other highlights include Jeff Koons’s first solo museum show and the first comprehensive survey of Nancy Spero’s work.
 Governor Thompson grants the Armory site to the MCA in exchange for the Donnelley building on Calumet Avenue, which will be renovated for the National Guard’s use.
 The MCA begins working with architectural consultant Marcy Goodwin to develop the building program document.

 The touring exhibition Robert Mapplethorpe: The Perfect Moment draws the highest attendance in the MCA’s history, without a whisper of controversy.
 Other provocative exhibitions include Chicago Artists in the European Tradition and Object, Site, Sensation: New German Sculpture.
-Paul W. Oliver-Hoffmann becomes chairman of the board of trustees.
+Paul W. Oliver-Hoffmann becomes chair of the board of trustees.
 A fundraising study confirms strong support for a new museum building.
 Jerome H. Stone accepts chairmanship of the Chicago Contemporary Campaign, which raises funds to operate and endow a new facility.
 A campaign goal of $55 million is established.
 The John D. and Catherine T. MacArthur Foundation awards a $2 million grant to the MCA.
 Kevin E. Consey is named director and chief executive officer.